LucasMurakami/LucasMurakami/README.md

 # Hi there!

-### 👨🏻‍💻 &nbsp;About Me
+### &nbsp;About Me

-🧒🏻 &nbsp;My name is Lucas Murakami and I'm studying to become a Full Stack Developer\
+My name is Lucas Murakami and I'm Full Stack Developer.
+I'm from Brazil, living in Rio Grande do Sul. \
-🎓 &nbsp;I'm currently in the seventh semester of Computer Science at Unisinos.\
+I'm currently in the seventh semester of Computer Science at Unisinos.\
-💻 &nbsp;In my free time, I like to play video games.\
 ✉️ &nbsp;You can shoot me an email at lucaskaitomurakami@gmail.com and I'll try to respond asap!